baolinger/qbb2021-answers/day1-lunch/readme.md

 	wc -l *.bed > feature_count.txt
 2C
-	Lads_Kc has the smallest number of features (412) fbGenes has the highest number of features (30718)
+	Lads_Kc has the smallest number of features (412) fbGenes has the highest number of features, meaning that this it contains the most genes (30718)

 3B
 	cut -f 1 fbgenes.bed | sort | uniq -c > fbgenes.info